Park is closed

 Check park alerts for the latest information on access, closures and conditions.

-- Boodjamulla National Park and Miyumba temporarily closed 23 January to 13 February 2023
+- Boodjamulla National Park, Riversleigh World Heritage Area and Miyumba temporarily closed 23 January to 31 December 2023